CodeYourFuture/module-tests/README.md

-# JavaScript Module 1 Exercises
+# JavaScript Modules 1 & 2 Exercises

 These exercises will allow us - and also yourself - to evaluate your current knowledge about JavaScript programming.